 Do not use DTS to make your lodging reservations for AF Safety Center classes held at Kirtland AFB.
 AFSEC/SETM generates group billeting reservations on-base for all students and will e-mail the reservation number to students NLT 2 weeks before class start dates.
 Students are responsible for holding room reservations with their government credit card.

-Transportation: Students may be billeted on the east or west side of base, a minimum of 3 miles to training location & dining facility.
-Recommend rental car or call Kirtland Vehicle Operations at DSN 246-2297 (Comm: 505-846-2297) to request a U-Drive-It vehicle.
+Transportation: Students may be billeted on the east or west side of base, a minimum of 3 miles to training location and dining facility.
+Recommend a unit-funded rental car, or call Kirtland Vehicle Operations at DSN 246-2297 (Comm: 505-846-2297) to request a U-Drive-It vehicle.
+Students funded by AETC TDY-to-School funds should refer to the TDY-to-School handbook for rental car information: https://tdytoschool.us.af.mil/login/.

 Military members must attend class in the appropriate uniform and meet dress and appearance standards.
-ABUs and flight suits are permissible.
+ABUs, OCPs, and flight suits are permissible.
 Civilian members must wear business casual.
 Shorts, tank tops and athletic sweat suits are examples of inappropriate attire.

 SETM Course Managers, DSN: 246-1613/9511/4093/1983 (Comm: 505-846-1613/9511/4093/1983); Fax DSN: 246-1464; e-mail address: email@example.com.